Rare Bird Books, Ornithology

 US$30. bookID # 12626

-COLES, Charles, illus by Maurice Pledger; Game Birds.
-London, Collins, [1981], First edition, folio [43 x 31 cm]; 117 pp, 24 fine color plates, 30 other illus, bibliog, orig pictorial gilt cloth, dj (spine bit faded), fine in orig cloth-covered pictorial gilt slipcase.
+COLES, Charles, illustrations by Maurice Pledger; Game Birds.
+London, Collins, [1981], First edition, folio [43 x 31 cm]; 117 pp, 24 fine color plates, 30 other illus, bibliog, original pictorial gilt cloth, dj (spine bit faded), fine in original cloth-covered pictorial gilt slipcase.

 Attractive and detailed plates from Pledger's paintings.